aiokitchen/aiomisc/docs/source/index.rst

     if __name__ == '__main__':
-        with entrypoint(log_level="info", log_format="color") as loop:
+        with aiomisc.entrypoint(log_level="info", log_format="color") as loop:
             loop.run_until_complete(main())

-This code declares an asynchronous ``main()`` function that exits after 3 seconds.
+This code declares an asynchronous ``main()`` function that exits for 3 seconds.
 It would seem nothing interesting, but the whole point is in the ``entrypoint``.

-What does the ``entrypoint`` do, it would seem not so much, it creates an event-loop and transfers control to the user.
-However, under the hood, the logger is configured in a separate thread, a pool of threads is created, services are started, but more on that later and there are no services in this example.
+At the first glance the ``entrypoint`` did not do much, just creates an event-loop and transfers control to the user.
+However, under the hood, the logger is configured in a separate thread, a pool of threads is created, services are started, but more on that later as there are no services in this example.

-Alternatively, you can choose not to use an entrypoint, just create an event-loop and set this as a default event loop for current thread:
+Alternatively, you can choose not to use an ``entrypoint``, just create an event-loop and set it as a default for current thread:

 .. code-block:: python
     :name: test_index_get_loop